mgnsk/balafon/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command lint        Lint a file load        Load a file and continue in a gong shell play        Play a file shell       Run a gong shell
+  completion  Generate the autocompletion script for the specified shell help        Help about any command lint        Lint a file live        Load a file and continue in a live shell load        Load a file and continue in a gong shell play        Play a file shell       Run a gong shell